thycotic/t1-docs/cloud-status/index.md

    ![image-20200821143810068](images/image-20200821143810068.png)

 1. Confirm the subscription on your phone or via email when the message arrives.
-THE CONFIRMATION NEVER ARRIVED, SO I DON'T KNOW WHAT COMES NEXT.
+WILL NOTE: THE CONFIRMATION NEVER ARRIVED, SO I DON'T KNOW WHAT COMES NEXT.

 ## Viewing or Editing Alert Subscription Details